VictorDronov/VictorDronov/README.md

 ### Hi there 👋

+#### About Me

+I am a former nursing student who has found passion and enjoyment doing Front-end web development.

 ***
 - 🔭 I’m currently working on ...
 StorySquad and BrieryBranchLandManagement.
 - 🌱 I’m currently learning ...
 UI/UX design.